dmurvihill/motion-sdk/docs/markdown/motion-sdk.motion.isopen.md

 boolean

-`true` if the client initialized successfully and can still be used to make requests
+`true` if the client initialized successfully and can still be used to make requests.